OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-cells.md

 A `Range` object can also contain multiple, contiguous cells.
 Contiguous cells form an unbroken rectangle (including single rows or columns).
 To learn about working with cells that are not contiguous, see [Work with discontiguous cells using the RangeAreas object](#work-with-discontiguous-cells-using-the-rangeareas-object).

-For the complete list of properties and methods that the `Range` object supports, see [Excel.Range class](/javascript/api/excel/excel.range).
+For the complete list of properties and methods that the `Range` object supports, see [Range Object (JavaScript API for Excel)](/javascript/api/excel/excel.range).

 ## Work with discontiguous cells using the RangeAreas object